verboompj/Networking/Accelerated Networking & Performance Testing.md

 First, download [Iperf3](https://iperf.fr/iperf-download.php) onto both machines and extracted the files.

-I disabled the firewall for this test, you could ofcourse make an exception in the firewall rules as well.
+I disabled the firewall for this test, you could of course make an exception in the firewall rules as well.

 Next i ran the first VM , FEVM1,  as Server in iperf : ` iperf3 -s`